MicrosoftDocs/power-automate-docs/articles/easy-automation.md

 [This article is pre-release documentation and is subject to change.]

-When you build automation with Power Automate, learning which actions and triggers you need might take valuable time, especially if you’re new to the Power Automate.
-If you want to jump right in and get started, you can just write a description of what you want to automate in everyday language and let Artificial Intelligence (AI) do all the hard work by providing a written description of what you want to automate in everyday language and see the corresponding flow created instantly.
+When you build automation with Power Automate, it might take valuable time to learn which actions and triggers you need, especially if you’re new to the Power Automate.
+If you want to jump right in and get started, you can just write a description of what you want to automate in everyday language and let Power Automate provide a list of corresponding flows that you can create instantly.

 > [!IMPORTANT]
 >